 If you are being treated with any of the following medications, you should not use CoQ10 without first talking to your health care provider.

-Chemotherapy medications -- Researchers aren’t sure whether CoQ10’s antioxidant effect might make some chemotherapy drugs less effective.
-Always ask your oncologist before taking antioxidants or any supplement along with chemotherapy.
+Chemotherapy medications: Researchers are not sure whether CoQ10's antioxidant effect might make some chemotherapy drugs less effective.
+Ask your oncologist before taking antioxidants or any supplement along with chemotherapy.

-Daunorubicin and doxorubicin -- CoQ10 may help reduce the toxic effects on the heart caused by daunorubicin (Cerubidin) and doxorubicin (Adriamycin), two chemotherapy medications that are used to treat several kinds of cancer.
-Always ask your oncologist before taking antioxidants or any supplement along with chemotherapy.
+Daunorubicin and doxorubicin: CoQ10 may help reduce the toxic effects on the heart caused by daunorubicin (Cerubidin) and doxorubicin (Adriamycin), two chemotherapy medications that are used to treat several kinds of cancer.
+Ask your oncologist before taking antioxidants or any supplement along with chemotherapy.

-Blood pressure medications -- CoQ10 may work with blood pressure medications to lower blood pressure.
-In a clinical study of people taking blood pressure medications, adding CoQ10 supplements allowed them to lower the doses of these medications.
+Blood pressure medications: CoQ10 may work with blood pressure medications to lower blood pressure.
+In a clinical study of people taking blood pressure medications, adding CoQ10 supplements allowed them to reduce the doses of these medications.
 More research is needed, however.
-If you take medication for high blood pressure, talk to your health care provider before taking CoQ10, and don’t stop taking your regular medication.
+If you take medication for high blood pressure, talk to your provider before taking CoQ10, and DO NOT stop taking your regular medication.

-Blood-thinning medications -- There have been reports that CoQ10 may make medications such as warfarin (Coumadin) or clopidigrel (Plavix) less effective at thinning the blood.
-If you take blood thinners, ask your health care provider before taking CoQ10.
+Blood-thinning medications: There have been reports that CoQ10 may make medications such as warfarin (Coumadin) or clopidigrel (Plavix) less effective at thinning the blood.
+If you take blood thinners, ask your provider before taking CoQ10.

 - Statins for cholesterol, including atorvastatin (Lipitor), lovastatin (Mevacor), pravastatin (Pravachol), and simvastatin (Zocor)